continuous-integration/drone/push Build was killed Details

 For additional documentation, check out the links above (left panel on wide screens) for borgmatic how-to and reference guides.

 Need somewhere to store your encrypted off-site backups?
-The following hosting providers include specific support for Borg/borgmatic—and fund borgmatic development and hosting when you use these links to sign up.
-(These are referral links, but without any tracking scripts or cookies.)
+The following hosting providers include specific support for Borg/borgmatic—and fund borgmatic development and hosting when you use these referral links to sign up:

 - BorgBase: Borg hosting service with support for monitoring, 2FA, and append-only repos